stat-kim/vb-Ising/README.md

 ## Step 1: Download observed data.
-In order to implement our variational Bayes algorithm for Ising model parameter estimation, a coupling matrix and a binary vector are needed.
+In order to implement our variational Bayes algorithm for Ising model parameter estimation, a coupling matrix $A_n$ and a binary vector $\boldsymbol{x}$ are needed.